 Here are some shortcodes that will appear after you select the Dokan shortcodes.

-In the next step, you will have to click on the shortcode whatever you want to show on your front end.
+In the next step, you will have to click on the shortcode that you want to show on your front end.
 You don’t even need to learn to remember or copy-paste the shortcodes.
-Just simply select the shortcode and add it to the page or post.
+Simply select the shortcode and add it to the page or post.
 Here, we are going to create the Vendor dashboard form.
 So, we will have to select ‘Dokan Customer Migration”.
 Then the shortcode will be placed automatically.

 Vendor Dashboard